Aidantb8/Homelab/README.md

 - **Filebrowser**: A web-based file manager for accessing files stored on the NAS (`/dev/sdb*`).
 - **Tailscale**: A VPN solution for secure remote access to the homelab without exposing services to the broader internet.
 - **Immich**: A self-hosted photo and video backup solution, designed for automatic uploads from mobile devices, with AI-powered search and tagging for easy organization.
+- **Caddy**: An alternative to Traefik and Nginx-Proxy-Manager.
+While I'm considering going back to using Traefik with LetsEncrypt + CloudFlare DNS for the sake of learning, I'm currently using Caddy just to get the intended result.
+It uses a much simpler and uses more intuitive syntax that creates automatic HTTPS provisions / TLS certifications for any Docker container included in the Docker network ('caddy_network')

 ---